dotnet/designs/accepted/2021/statics-in-interfaces/README.md

 }
 ```

-Given the operation is the same for each type, only differing on the actual type in question, Tanner would expect this to be easier to author and maintain.
-Additionlly, each new type that needs to be supported adds additional branches and complexity to the code.
+Given the operation is the same for each type, only differing on the actual type in question, Tanner would expect this to be easier to author and maintain than this.
+Additionally, each new type that needs to be supported adds additional branches and complexity to the code.
 For example, in .NET 6 support for `nint` and `nuint` support is desired.

 Static abstracts in interfaces will allow Tanner to define an interface such as:
 ```csharp